sachinsu/sachinsu.github.io/content/posts/urlhealthchecks.md

 As a next step, Plan is to automatically run this script as part of Github Build and notify in case of any URL is failing so that appropriate action can be taken.

-Let me know (in comments) if you are aware of any alternate way of achieving this.
+Let me know (in comments) if you are aware of any alternate better way of achieving this.

 Happy Coding !!